ehrenmurdick/git-pair/README.markdown

 ## About this version

-This was forked from http://github.com/chrisk/git-pair.
+This was forked from http://github.com/edgecase/git-pair.
 Many thanks to Chris Kampmeier for the original version.
-Our version added the --reset option, modified how email addresses are handled, and refactored much of the code.
+This version added the --show option.

 ## License